officialasishkumar/review-scrapper/README.md

 - Make sure the input URL is correct and publicly accessible.
 - The scraper respects a delay between requests to avoid bans.
 - G2 reviews are paginated and collected across multiple pages.
-- Capterra pulls all visible reviews from the main page only (pagination TBD based on structure).
+- Capterra pulls all visible reviews from the main page only.

 ---